Diffusion Models with Double Guidance: Generate with aggregated datasets: Compared Methods in Detail

 \subsection{Imputation methods}

 We compared regressor imputation, GAIN \cite{Yoon_2018_gain}, Forest diffusion \cite{Jolicoeur_2024_forestdiffusion} and KNN imputation.
-Regressor imputation is the simplest approach, where the missing $C_2^{(1)}$ and $C_1^{(2)}$ are replaced with $\widehat{f}_2(X_0^{(1)})$ and $\widehat{f}_1(X_0^{(2)})$, neglecting the stochastic nature of them (\ref{eq_function_map}).
+Regressor imputation is the simplest approach, where the missing $C_2^{(1)}$ and $C_1^{(2)}$ are replaced by $\widehat{f}_2(X_0^{(1)})$ and $\widehat{f}_1(X_0^{(2)})$.
+However, this replacement neglects the stochastic nature of $C_2^{(1)}$ and $C_1^{(2)}$ because $\widehat{f}_1$ and $\widehat{f}_2$ only estimate the conditional mean (see (\ref{eq_function_map})).
 GAIN and Forest Diffusion are both generative-model-based imputation algorithms.
 The former leverages generative adversarial networks (GANs), while the latter is built upon diffusion models.
 Although both methods are capable of capturing the stochasticity of $C_1$ and $C_2$, their performance is limited due to the structure of block-wise missingness.
-In the experiments presented in Section \ref{sec_sim}, the best imputation method is KNN.
-Due to the structure of block-wise missingness, KNN relies solely on information from $X_0$, which aligns with the data generation mechanism described in (\ref{eq_function_map}).
+In the experiments presented in Appendix \ref{sec_app_gaussian_mix}, the best imputation method is KNN.
+Due to the block-wise missing structure, KNN depends solely on information from $X_0$, which aligns with the data generation mechanism described in (\ref{eq_function_map}).
 However, most imputation-based approaches still perform worse than guidance methods and CTRL.